M4tt-/kafka-python-postgres-etl/README.md

 ## Getting Started

-The bash scripts rely on `jq` to parse JSON.
+The bash scripts rely on Bash v4+ and `jq` to parse JSON.
 If this is not installed in your environment, then run the following:

     $sudo apt-get update
     $sudo apt-get install jq